kjosib/booze-tools/README.md

 # Priorities?
 * These operate within a Python environment.
 * They have some features not found in other such tools.
-* The code is deliberately kept simple, small and well-factored:
-    * Easy to extend, approachable, and informative.
-    * Aiming for suitability in an instructional context.
-* These modules do not generate free-standing code:
-    * Mini-Foo plugs directly into a Python application and works right away, which is nice for rapid prototyping.
-    * MacroParse compiles automatons to JSON, and appropriate run-time support is in the library.
-    * Code generation for other languages is foreseeable: translate the JSON and supply a suitable runtime.
 * Performance is accordingly NOT a top priority, but:
     * the profiler has been used to solve one or two problems,
     * if someone wants to play with the profiler they are welcome, and